legal resources necessary to hold negligent facilities accountable.

 - Unclean and unsanitary conditions

-- Financially exploitation where nursing staff, families, and other residents have illegal access to the victim's belongings, bank accounts, cash, and credit cards
+- Financial exploitation where nursing staff, families, and other residents have illegal access to the victim's belongings, bank accounts, cash, and credit cards

-The Prevalence of Nursing Center Abuse and Neglect
+The Prevalence of Long Term Care Abuse and Neglect

 Inspections conducted by the Centers for Medicare and Medicaid Services found that 174 (thirty-two percent) of the state's 552 nursing facilities had serious violations and deficiencies in care that put residents at risk for severe harm or even death.